fzdp/richat/README.md

 ## A powerful command-line ChatGPT tool.

 Richat is a command-line ChatGPT tool implemented in Ruby that supports highly customizable configuration.
-It can save chat logs, performs fuzzy searches on historical inputs, allows for prompt customization and switching at any time.
+It can save chat contents, performs fuzzy searches on historical inputs, allows for prompt switching at any time and can even run Linux commands.

 https://user-images.githubusercontent.com/6159178/228784846-a31772c0-53a5-4aff-92ae-2e33d9c6fad5.mov

+## Features

+* Save chat contents in markdown files
+* Switch and set prompt easily
+* Auto complete, traverse and search input history
+* Can even be used as a real Linux terminal
+* Fully configurable

 ## Installation